 Peer pressure is an equal opportunity phenomenon.
 It does not matter whether the dominant view is beneficial or not.
 It just enforces it – very well.

-And I will tell you something else.
-The impulse to concede your own views to conform to the group’s interest is not an evil thing.
-It is in fact a very natural, human thing, that has great evolutionary value for our social species.
-That’s why the impulse is so strong.
+The impulse to concede your own views to conform to the group’s interest is not necessarily an evil thing.
+It is in fact a very natural, human thing, that has had great evolutionary value for our species.
+That’s why the impulse to conform is so strong.

 Yes, this is a travel blog.
-And being a travel blog, it does advocate the value of travel for various reasons, such as growth and fraternity among mankind.
+As a travel blog, it does advocate the value of travel for various reasons, such as personal growth and fraternity among mankind.

-But in a travel-obsessed age, I do want to draw the line between travelling purposefully - whether the purpose is as light as a holiday break or as defining as a life milestone - and travelling because of the Fear of Missing Out.
-Key word is fear.
+But in a travel-obsessed age, I want to draw the line between travelling purposefully, and travelling because of the Fear of Missing Out.

 I first became acquainted with this psychology after meeting this friend of mine.
-Although actually, it is just a new face of an old fear.
+Although, come to think of it, it is just a new face for an old fear.
 They used to call it ‘keeping up with the Jones’ ‘.

 Travel FOMO is the feeling that you have to go everywhere, and do everything, because otherwise you’ll ‘miss out’.
-But this is not travel, because of the value of travel.
-This is a status symbol, in the shape of travel.
+But this is not travel, because of the love of travel.
+This is just another status symbol, in the shape of travel.

 But, I said at the time, pointing out the obvious, but we only have so many years of life.
 It is logically impossible to do everything and go everywhere.
 You have to miss out.
 Life is a matter of choosing what to miss out on.

-And, I added another rather obvious logic, by sampling many, but only briefly, not only is it not possible to sample everything, with a FOMO mindset you would by default miss out on experiencing those things that require time and commitment, but for greater reward.
+And, I added another rather obvious logic, by sampling many, but only briefly, not only is it not possible to sample everything, with a FOMO mindset you would make certain that you’ll miss out on experiencing those things that require time and commitment, but for greater reward.
 So why is there no fear in missing out on that?

-He could not say.
+He could not say why.
 Even though, as a finance professional, he certainly understood the value of investing early, consistently, and for the long-term.

-The thing is, the fear in FOMO is just like any other fear.
+The fear in FOMO is just like any other fear.
 It is a debilitation, a greed and a lust.
 It cannot be satisfied by appeasement.
 No amount of new things and keeping up will make it go away.
-And because we have a finite life, it has as a goal something that cannot be fulfilled.

-But in trying, we can destroy the earth.
-Our landfills and our atmosphere, our seas and fellow earthlings bear the waste of our FOMO vanity and insecurity.
-Once it was cars and houses.
-Then fashion and technology.
-And now, travel and experiences.
 None of these things are evil in themselves.
-In fact there is good in each of them.
+In fact, there is good in each of them.
 It is only our greed for novelty that turns them into machines of destruction.

-This is why you cannot cultivate a sustainable mindset, as long as you have a fear of missing out.
+But you cannot cultivate a sustainable mindset, as long as you have the fear of missing out.